 - Family members who have disorders of their own—such as addiction or depression—can be encouraged to seek professional help so they will be able to interact with the recovering substance abuser in a healthy manner.

 - The substance abuser can put into real-world practice what they have recently learned in treatment.

 On top of their loved one getting professional help to overcome addiction, family members can also be encouraged to join 12-Step fellowship support groups such as Alcoholics Anonymous (AA).

 Fellowship with Peers Aids Addiction Recovery

-There is no medication, no counselor, or no physician that can guide an addict or an alcoholic to long-lasting, successful sobriety as another person who has dealt and is dealing with the same cravings, dysfunctional thoughts, and life issues.
-Peer support and fellowship—whether through Alcoholics Anonymous, Narcotics Anonymous, or counselor-led therapy groups—provides a newly-sober and still-fragile substance abuser with a sense of belonging and community.
-According to the Substance Abuse and Mental Health Services Administration, when peer support is used in conjunction with traditional addiction treatment, the result is improved outcomes in:
+No medication, counselor, or physician can guide someone struggling with addiction to long-lasting, successful sobriety as another person who has dealt with or is dealing with the same cravings and life issues.
+Peer support and fellowship—whether through AA, Narcotics Anonymous (NA), or counselor-led therapy groups—provides a newly sober and still-fragile substance abuser with a sense of belonging and community.
+When peer support is used in conjunction with traditional addiction treatment, the result is improved outcomes in:

 - Housing stability